varigence/docs/bimlflex/reference-documentation/metadata-configurations.md

 For source systems with hard deletes and no mechanism to present these deleted, consider using the Delete Detection feature in BimlFlex: @bimlflex-delete-detection

+The IsDeleted flag is an optional query helper attribute.
+It is used together with the `RowChangeType` attribute and it is possible to derive the `IsDeleted` value by interpreting the `RowChangeType` in the query.

 #### Example

 Fixed value expression: